BloodAxe/xView3-The-First-Place-Solution/README.md

 | validation |       7148 |  11957 |        2930 |     961 |     13053 |       6171 |                4478 |                   25 |

 After getting to 0.5+ zone with SAR-only data I tried to include supplementary data (bathymetry, wind & ice mask) into the model.
-Unfortunately, all my attempts failed and did not bring any gains and I ditched this effort and kept using 2-channels SAR input.
+Unfortunately, all my attempts failed and did not bring any gains, and I ditched this effort and kept using 2-channels SAR input.
 I think there are a couple of reasons why extra data didn't help:
 The limiting factor was labels quality, not the lack of signal in the input data.
  * Bathymetry signal was not that important
  * The model could infer wind speed/direction from the SAR signal implicitly